15+ Years Building Web Software

 Always Hands-On

-Across my career, I've held titles including Technical Director, Head of Development, Head of eCommerce Development, and Senior Developer.
-The title changes, but the work doesn't.
+The title has changed over the years — Technical Director, Head of Development, Senior Developer — but the work hasn't.
 I write code.
 I solve problems.
 I build systems that people actually use.
+Now I build them on a platform I own end to end.

 What I Do